 Please send a cover letter, resume, and one writing sample by email to email@example.com.
 All inquiries should include Major Gift Officer in the subject line and all attachments should be in Microsoft Word or PDF format.

 Applications will be accepted until the position is filled.
 Please indicate where you learned of this job posting.
 No phone calls, please.

 This job description provides a general, but not comprehensive, list of the essential responsibilities and qualifications required.
 It does not represent a contract of employment.
 The ACLU of Florida reserves the right to change the job description and/or posting at any time without advance notice.

 The ACLU of Florida is an equal opportunity employer.
 We value a diverse workforce and an inclusive culture.
-The ACLU of Florida encourages applications from all qualified individuals without regard to race, color, religion, gender, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, veteran status, record of arrest or conviction and any other characteristic protected by applicable law.
-If selected for an interview, please inquire if financial assistance is needed in order to attend.
+The ACLU of Florida encourages applications from all qualified individuals without regard to race, color, religion, gender, LGBTQIA+, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, or veteran status.
+We encourage formerly incarcerated individuals to apply.
+If selected for an interview, please inquire if financial assistance is needed to attend.

-The ACLU of Florida makes every effort to provide reasonable accommodations and assure that its recruitment and employment efforts provide persons with disabilities with full opportunities for employment in all positions.
+The ACLU of Florida makes every effort to assure that its recruitment and employment efforts provide persons with disabilities with full opportunities for employment in all positions.